jhpoelen/galaxy-obo-install/README.md

 4. start toolshed using (sh run_community.sh)

-##installing a new tool into galaxy using tool shed
+##installing a new tool into galaxy tool shed

 Rather than using Galaxy Toolshed as a source repository, I'd recommend uploading tools into toolshed from separate bitbucket mercurial repositories.
 In toolshed > select repository > select upload files.
 Then enter url like [hgs://bitbucket.org/jhpoelen/obo/src] to import the head/tip of the bitbucket repo.
 Cloning repos from toolshed led to problems like below.
 Not quite sure why this happens.